Missy Elliott gets a star on the Hollywood Walk of Fame - ExBulletin

 Missy Elliott gets a star on the Hollywood Walk of Fame

-Related: Missy Elliott was in a short-lived R&B group before her solo career took off

-To help commemorate the occasion, Elliott will be joined by her longtime manager, Love and hip-hop creator of the Mona Scott Young franchise.
-Elliott’s friends Lizzo and Ciara will also be in attendance.
-Elliott will have the 2,708th star on the way.
+Ciara, Lizzo and Elliott’s manager Mona Scott-Young joined her to speak at the launch.

+In a statement announcing Elliott’s final honor, representatives of the Walk of fame hailed the emcee as one of the most important female artists in musical history and a pioneer of female hip-hop and R&B, revolutionary songwriter-producer and cultural icon at all levels. “

-Equally enthusiastic is the organization of the Hollywood Walk of Fame.
-Missy Elliott crossed the barriers of the male-dominated hip hop world and the music industry as a whole, as she paved the way for many women who followed in her footsteps, said Ana Martinez, producer of the Hollywood Walk of Fame, in a statement.
+Elliott broke through the barriers of the male-dominated Hip Hop world and the music industry as a whole, as she paved the way for many women who have followed in her footsteps, comments Ana Martinez, Hollywood Walk of Fame producer.
 She continues to break down barriers year after year and was thrilled to be able to honor her on the Walk of Fame.

+Elliot is now the proud owner of the 2,708th star on the famous catwalk.

+It is certainly not the first time that it innovates.
+In 2019, she became the first rapper inducted into the Songwriters Hall of Fame and the third hip-hop artist overall.

 Sources